uva-math/uva-math-code/info/documentation/seminar_pages.md

 ###### Older

-Older archives not using google calendar have to be moved manually from the old seminar pages.
-See [this GitHub issue](https://github.com/uva-math/uva-math-code/issues/16) on which archives have already been moved.
+Older archives not using google calendar were moved manually from the old seminar pages.

 ### Where the magic happens